matrix-org/gsoc/IDEAS.md

    users to login with their account details and send messages to Gitter/Slack as themselves.
 In a similar way to the IRC bridge.

-2. Worth with the maintainers of any of the community bridges to develop new features or improve the reliability.
+2. Work with the maintainers of any of the community bridges to develop new features or improve the reliability.

 3. Develop a new bridge for the service of your choice.
 Some suggestions of desired bridges from the community can be found [here](https://github.com/turt2live/matrix-wishlist/issues?q=is%3Aissue+is%3Aopen+label%3Abridge)